-- a pupil with a medical condition is admitted - the pupil's medical needs change - a pupil is re-integrated following a diagnosed medical condition - a pupil is returning following treatment/long period of absence
+- a pupil with a medical condition is admitted - the pupil's medical needs change - a pupil is re-integrated following a diagnosed medical condition

 Supporting a pupil with a medical condition is not the sole responsibility of one person.
 Partnership between academy staff, healthcare professionals, local authorities, parents, carers and pupils is critical.